uvarc/rc-website/content/userinfo/ivy.md

 # Requesting Access

-Access to Ivy resources is project-based, limited to PIs and their designees, and must be approved by xxxxxxx.
+Access to Ivy resources is project-based, limited to PIs and their designees, and requires approval.
 Costs for Ivy resources and storage must be funded by the PI.
-Once a project is approved a PI and her/his researchers must sign a RUDA (one for every researcher, for each project).
+Once a project is approved a PI and her/his researchers must sign a RUDA (one for every researcher on each project).

 [<button class="btn btn-success">Request Access</button>](https://dev.cadre.virginia.edu/)